 Tacoma Rainiers Game Notes: at Reno (6:35 p.m.
 PT)

 RAISING KELL-NICK: Rainiers outfielder Jarred Kelenic enjoyed a red-hot 10-for-19 homestand from May 24-29, hitting safely in all five games with two home runs, six RBI, two walks and seven runs.
-He's raised his average to .321 (18-for-56, 4 HR, 4 2B, 1 3B) in 13 games after being optioned to Tacoma on May 13.
-His OPS is 1.010 (.367/.643) since.
-Kelenic is on a current club-best seven-game hit streak, has homered in three of four after leading off last night's game with a homer, and has an extra-base hit in four consecutive games.
+He's raised his average to .306 (19-for-62, 5 HR, 4 2B, 1 3B) in 14 games after being optioned to Tacoma on May 13.
+His OPS is .993 (.348/.645) since.
+Kelenic is on a current club-best eight-game hit streak, has homered in four of five after leading off last night with a home run for a consecutive game, and has an extra-base hit in five straight games.
+He's one shy of Mason McCoy's season-high Rainiers hit streak (9).

 J-UP AROUND: Outfielder Justin Upton, the three-time Silver Slugger Award winner and veteran of 1,828 MLB games with Arizona, Atlanta, San Diego, Detroit and Los Angeles-AL, has been assigned to Tacoma's roster.
 An MLB promotion is imminent for the 34-year-old, after he signed with Seattle as a free agent on May 21.